 - Informal Procurement Methods (Federal Funds): When the value of the procurement for property or services under a Federal award does not exceed the simplified acquisition threshold (SAT), as defined in §200.1, or a lower threshold established by an Institution, formal procurement methods are not required.
 The Institution may use informal procurement methods to expedite the completion of its transactions and minimize the associated administrative burden and cost.
 The informal methods used for procurement of property or services at or below the SAT include: - Micro-purchases (Federal Funds): - Distribution.
 The acquisition of supplies or services, the aggregate dollar amount of which does not exceed the micro-purchase threshold (See the definition of micro-purchase in §200.1).
 To the maximum extent practicable, the Institution should distribute micropurchases equitably among qualified suppliers. - Micro-purchase awards.
 Micro-purchases may be awarded without soliciting competitive price or rate quotations if the Institution considers the price to be reasonable based on research, experience, purchase history or other information and documents it files accordingly.
 Purchase/credit cards can be used for micro-purchases if procedures are documented and approved by the Institution. - Micro-purchase thresholds.
 The Institution is responsible for determining and documenting an appropriate micro-purchase threshold based on internal controls, an evaluation of risk, and its documented procurement procedures.
 The micro-purchase threshold used by the Institution must be authorized or not prohibited under State, local, or tribal laws or regulations.
 Non-Federal entities may establish a threshold higher than the Federal threshold established in the Federal Acquisition Regulations (FAR) in accordance with this section. - Non-Federal entity increases the micro-purchase threshold up to \$50,000.
 Non-Federal entities may establish a threshold higher than the micro-purchase threshold identified in the FAR in accordance with the requirements of this section.
 The Institution may self-certify a threshold of up to \$50,000 on an annual basis and must maintain documentation to be made available to the Federal awarding agency and auditors in accordance with \$200.334.
 The self-certification must include a justification, clear identification of the threshold, and supporting documentation of any of the following: - A qualification as a low-risk auditee, in accordance with the criteria in §200.520 for the most recent audit; - An annual internal institutional risk assessment to identify, mitigate, and manage financial risks; or, - For public institutions, a higher threshold is consistent with State law. - Unless the System/institution annually declines, in writing, the micro-purchase threshold of \$50,000, the purchasing certification memo released by the System Office and published on the System Office website will provide the annual self-certification commitment for all System institutions.
-However, if any System institution is unable to qualify as a "low-risk auditee," they are automatically excluded from the System certification, and the institution must initiate and maintain their annual self-certification until they are considered a "low-risk auditee."
 Presidents of each System institution retain the authority to make purchasing thresholds more restrictive, however, they are not authorized to make purchasing thresholds exceed ACCS Policy and/or State of Alabama law.

 Non-Federal entity increases to the micro-purchase threshold over \$50,000.
-Micropurchase thresholds higher than \$50,000 must be approved by the cognizant agency for indirect costs.
+Micro-purchase thresholds higher than \$50,000 must be approved by the cognizant agency for indirect costs.
 The non-federal entity must submit a request with the requirements included in this section.
 The increased threshold is valid until there is a change in status in which the justification was approved.

-• Small Purchases (Federal Funds):
+Small Purchases (Federal Funds):